GhanshyamRamole/k8s-Hub-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## this project is also deploy throught Devops best practices
+## This project is deploy with Devops best practices

 1. ec2 --> jenkins --> sonar --> trity --> eks cluster --> argocd --> minitoring tools
    here is **DevOps.md file** for implementation

-3. fully automated with Infrastructure Provisioning with CloudFormation and scripts here is **xxxx.md** for implementation
+3. Fully Automated with Infrastructure Provisioning with CloudFormation and scripts here is **xxxx.md** for implementation